Goans: Christianity

-The Catholics display Portuguese influence, due to over 451 years of direct rule by, and interaction with, the Portuguese people as an overseas province.
+The Catholics display Portuguese influence, due to over 451 years of direct rule and interaction with the Portuguese people as an overseas province.
 Portuguese names are common among the Goan Catholics.
 A variation of the caste system is followed, but not rigidly due to Portuguese efforts to abolish caste discrimination among the local converts and homogenise them into a single entity.
 There are some distinct Bamonn, Chardó, Gauddo and Sudir communities in Goa that are mainly endogamous.
-Most Catholic families also share Portuguese ancestry, and some openly count themselves as 'mestiço' or mixed-race.
+Most Catholic families also share Portuguese ancestry, and some openly count themselves as 'mestiço' (lit. mixed-race).

 Hinduism

 Goan Hindus refer to themselves as "Konkane" (Devanagari Konkani: कोंकणे), meaning the residents of an area broadly identified as Konkan.
 Hindus in Goa are divided into many different castes and sub-castes, known as Jatis.
 They use their village names to identify their clans, some of them use titles.
 Some are known by the occupation their ancestors have been practising; Nayak, Borkar, Raikar, Keni, Prabhu, Kamat, Lotlikar, Chodankar, Mandrekar, Naik, Bhat, Tari, Gaude are some examples.